 If you’ve been working out regularly and watching what you eat, but you STILL can’t seem to get rid of that stubborn belly fat, there may be a “hidden” cause—and it has nothing to do with diet OR exercise.

-So, today I want to talk about why it’s so hard to get rid of belly fat, explain what’s probably the hidden cause (most people never consider this), and give you 3 ways you combat the “ab flab” once and for all!
+So, today I want to talk about why it’s so hard for you to get rid of belly fat, explain what could be the hidden cause (most people never consider this), and give you simple and effective ways you combat your stubborn “ab flab”

 Alright, let’s dive right in…

 The reason stomach fat is so difficult to get rid of is because it’s heavily influenced by your hormones.
 Don’t get me wrong…your stomach fat isn’t the only area that’s controlled by your hormones, but it happens to be the most sensitive.